brikis98/yevgeniy-brikman-homepage/_posts/2023-02-19-turn-the-ship-around.md

 To move to a leader-leader model, you must do three things:

-1. **Control**: give employees more control and decision making power.
+1. **Control**: give employees more control and decision-making power.
 2. **Competence**: ensure employees can develop the skills and knowledge they need to make good use of their new-found control.
 3. **Clarity**: ensure everyone is aware of what the organization is trying to achieve, what's expected of them, what the performance standards are, and so on.